marsbard/puppet-alfresco/README.md

 * ImageMagick paths updated on each run
 * Now using Librarian-puppet to manage puppet modules
 * Monitoring with monitorix on port 8088
+* Support both Mysql & Postgresql as local or remote DB

 #### <a name='features'></a>Features
 * Standalone build with repo, share, mysql and solr on one server.
 Remote mysql supported now, remote solr and pentaho next version